YDX-2147483647/statistical-dsp/report.typ

   When $n$ is small (say, $n < 10$), all 3 cases gives unstable estimations with large error.

   $r$ does not alter $r^n$ too much if $n$ is small, so they are indistinguishable.
-There is too few data if $n$ is small, thus there is no sufficient information, so all estimations are bad.
+There is too few data if $n$ is small, hence insufficient information, so all estimations are bad.